-- A. Special home occupation permits are required and must be granted by city council for the following uses, even if the use meets all other requirements of subsections of this section:
+- A. Special home occupation permits are required and must be granted by [the board of adjustment](#)[city council](#) for the following uses, even if the use meets all other requirements of subsections of this section:

 - 1. Automobile repair;

 - 2. Personal service shops;

 - 3. Music and dancing studios;

 - 4. Craft classes.

-- B. In considering applications for special home occupation permits, city council shall consider the nature and conditions of all adjacent uses and structures, and no such special home occupation permit shall be authorized by the hearing examiner unless the hearing examiner finds that the authorizing of such special home occupation permit will not be materially detrimental to the public welfare or injurious to the property in the zone or vicinity in which the property is located, and that the authorization of such special home occupation permit will be consistent with the spirit and purpose of this title.
-In authorizing a special home occupation permit, city council may impose such requirements and conditions with respect to location, installation, construction, maintenance and operation and extent of open spaces in addition to those expressly set forth in this title, as may be deemed necessary for the protection of other properties in the zone or vicinity and the public interest.
+B. In considering applications for special home occupation permits, [the board of adjustment](#)[city council](#) shall consider the nature and conditions of all adjacent uses and structures, and no such special home occupation permit shall be authorized by the hearing examiner unless the hearing examiner finds that the authorizing of such special home occupation permit will not be materially detrimental to the public welfare or injurious to the property in the zone or vicinity in which the property is located, and that the authorization of such special home occupation permit will be consistent with the spirit and purpose of this title.
+In authorizing a special home occupation permit, [the board of adjustment](#)[city council](#) may impose such requirements and conditions with respect to location, installation, construction, maintenance and operation and extent of open spaces in addition to those expressly set forth in this title, as may be deemed necessary for the protection of other properties in the zone or vicinity and the public interest.

-- C. A public hearing shall be conducted on all applications for a special home occupation permit.
+C. A public hearing shall be conducted on all applications for a special home occupation permit.
 The hearing shall be held in the same manner as provided in Chapter 17.80.